 Technical Overview V2.0

-This document describes the zkPass protocol from a technical perspective.
+This document describes the zkPass oracle protocol from a technical perspective.
 It presents the underlying cryptographic components and specifies the building blocks used to construct the zkPass protocol.

 The zkPass protocol is meticulously designed to serve as a private data oracle, leveraging Vector Oblivious Linear Evaluation (VOLE) to create efficient commitments, commonly referred to as VOLE-Based Zero-Knowledge Proofs (VOLE-ZK).
-Specifically, beyond the use of SoftSpokenOT for Oblivious Transfer(OT), the security integrity of the zkPass protocol is intimately tied to the robustness of the VOLE-in-the-Head (VOLEitH) technique.
+Specifically, beyond the use of SoftSpokenOT for Oblivious Transfer (OT), the security integrity of the zkPass protocol is intimately tied to the robustness of the VOLE-in-the-Head (VOLEitH) technique.

 Overview

 While Transport Layer Security (TLS) provides secure access to private data, it doesn't allow users to prove to third parties that the data genuinely came from a specific website.
 Existing solutions either require unwanted trust assumptions or server modifications, effectively locking users' data at its source.
-The zkPass protocol addresses this issue by extending TLS into a three-party TLS(3P-TLS) to prevent cheating and protect privacy, enabling secure data sharing without needing assistance or permission from the data holder.
+The zkPass protocol addresses this issue by extending TLS into a Three-party TLS (3P-TLS) to prevent cheating and protect privacy, enabling secure data sharing without needing assistance or permission from the data holder.

 The zkPass protocol involves three entities: the Prover (P), the Verifier (V), and the DataSource (TLS Server as S).
 Departing from conventional methods, P utilizes their access token to directly pinpoint and extract their data from S. P then generates a Zero-Knowledge Proof (ZKP) for the V's inspection.
 This procedure ensures that V remains oblivious to the P's personal data.